-Method Description Uuid::uuid1() This generates a Version 1: Time-based UUID.
+Method Description Uuid::uuid1() This generates a Version 1: Gregorian Time UUID.
 Uuid::uuid2() This generates a Version 2: DCE Security UUID.
 Uuid::uuid3() This generates a Version 3: Name-based (MD5) UUID.
 Uuid::uuid4() This generates a Version 4: Random UUID.
 Uuid::uuid5() This generates a Version 5: Name-based (SHA-1) UUID.
-Uuid::uuid6() This generates a Version 6: Ordered-Time UUID.
+Uuid::uuid6() This generates a Version 6: Reordered Time UUID.
+Uuid::uuid7() This generates a Version 7: Unix Epoch Time UUID.
 Uuid::isValid() Checks whether a string is a valid UUID.
 Uuid::fromString() Creates a UUID instance from a string UUID.
 Uuid::fromBytes() Creates a UUID instance from a 16-byte string.
 Uuid::fromInteger() Creates a UUID instance from a string integer.
 Uuid::fromDateTime Creates a version 1 UUID instance from a PHP DateTimeInterface.